Penne Arrabbiata, easy & quick!

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-All you need is a handful of inexpensive cupboard essentials and 20 minutes of prep time for a simple, juicy, delicious pasta dish.
+For a simple, juicy, delicious pasta dish, all you need is a handful of inexpensive cupboard essentials and 20 minutes of prep time.

 Top view of a white bowl full of penne arrabbiata with fresh parsley.

 I don’t know why it took me so long to share this recipe with you all.
-Together with my ricotta pasta, pasta with olives and cream cheese pasta, penne arrabbiata was one of my favorite staples when I was a student.
+Together with my ricotta pasta, pasta with olives, and cream cheese pasta, penne arrabbiata was one of my favorite staples as a student.

-Penne arrabbiata, correctly spelled “penne all’arrabbiata” (angry penne), is one of the simplest Italian pasta dishes served in trattorias: small rustic restaurants you’ll find throughout all of Italy.
+Penne arrabbiata, correctly spelled “penne all’arrabbiata” (angry penne), is one of the simplest Italian pasta dishes served in trattorias: small rustic restaurants you’ll find throughout Italy.

 But don’t mistake simple for bland!